When Should I Call a Lawyer After My Accident?

 All these scenarios are likely to occur within 30 days.
 You of course are free to handle it by yourself.
 There is no legal reason why you cannot.
 But when do you get the medical care and physical therapy you need?
 How do you focus on your recovery?
 How do you avoid the pitfalls and traps set by the insurance companies?
 How do you achieve a full and fair reasonable settlement for all your losses by yourself?

-If you were injured in any kind of accident in the Fort Myers area, you should call (239) 777-9954 to speak with the personal injury lawyers at the Wolfson Law Firm in Fort Myers.
+If you were injured in any kind of accident in the Fort Myers area, you should call (239) 777-9954 to speak with the personal injury lawyers at Wolfson & Leon in Fort Myers.
 They will always provide you with a free consultation.
 They serve the entire SW Florida community including North Fort Myers, Lehigh Acres, Cape Coral, Estero, Fort Myers Beach, Sanibel, Naples, Marco Island and Captiva.

-Call the Fort Myers accident lawyers at the Wolfson Law Firm with your questions now.
+Call the Fort Myers accident lawyers at Wolfson & Leon with your questions now.
 They are standing by to help you right now.